oegea/adp/README.md

 ### Handshake between the UPDATE CLIENT and UPDATE AUTHORITY

-The handshake between the UPDATE CLIENT and UPDATE AUTHORITY is intended to be used to perform two main verifications:
+The handshake between the UPDATE CLIENT and UPDATE AUTHORITY is intended to be used to perform three main verifications:

  1. That the APPLICATION SERVICE protocol version and the UPDATE AUTHORITY protocol version match.
  2. If authentication is required to get latest versions list.
+ 3. Which is the UR

 To perform this operation, the UPDATE CLIENT will perform an HTTPS GET request to the UPDATE AUTHORITY URL, it MUST add `handshake/`to the end of the URL.
 In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data: